ahupowerdns/ssd/werving.md

 we'll also need to code to run on the quantum technology we are creating.

 QuTech is therefore looking for a skilled programmer to form the nucleus of our software development efforts.
+This is a full-time position.
 Our requirements are:

  * A background in physics or the exact sciences at an academic level
  * 5+ years of active software development and maintenance experience
- * Knowledge of in several of the following languages: Python, C++, JavaScript, Java, Matlab
+ * Knowledge of some of the following languages: Python, C++, JavaScript, Java, Matlab
  * Proven ability to guide a project and keep it on track
  * Working proficiency in English, ability to work in Delft, The Netherlands